Casperjuel/datocms-plugin-better-links/README.md

 # Better Links - DatoCMS Plugin.

-A plugin that presents integer fields as star rating widgets.
+A plugin that allows you see multiple fields when selecting a Links field type.

 ## Installation